A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 which is consistent with \eqref{eq:DeducedModelPSD3d} for $H=1/3$.
 Also, for the sake of generality, and to make a connection with \cite{ChaGaw03}, the time scale $T_k$ will be chosen to be

 where $\beta$ is an additional new free parameter of the model, which takes the particular value $\beta=1/2$ to ensure the asymptotic behavior observed in turbulence \eqref{eq:DependTkOnKLargeK}.
-The remaining free parameter $D_3$ isexpected to be proportional to the velocity standard deviation only in the case $\beta =1/2$ and $H=1/3$.
+The remaining free parameter $D_3$ is expected to be proportional to the velocity standard deviation only in the case $\beta =1/2$ and $H=1/3$.

 In the limit of an infinitely large periodic box $L_{\text{ {tot}}}\to\infty$, we obtain the correspondence for any appropriate function $f$

 such that in particular the velocity covariance function \eqref{eq:SpatioTempCorrPeriodicFourierSeries} tends to its continuous counterpart \eqref{eq:SpatioTempCorrFour}.
 As a consequence, all relevant statistical quantities such as variance predictions \eqref{eq:VarianceFromPSD} and average dissipation \eqref{eq:AverageDissFromPSD} remain valid in the periodic setting for $H=1/3$, and can easily be generalized for any $0<H<1$.